tenebrius1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the `delete` command implementation behaves at each step:

 1. The user input `delete t 1` is passed to `LogicManager` to be executed.
-2. The `LogicManager` calls `AddressBookParser#parseCommand` to parse the given user input.
+2. The `LogicManager` calls `CliTutorsParser#parseCommand` to parse the given user input.
-3. The `AddressBookParser` identifies the `delete` command and creates a new `DeleteCommandParser` object.
+3. The `CliTutorsParser` identifies the `delete` command and creates a new `DeleteCommandParser` object.
 It then calls `DeleteCommandParser#parse` with the command arguments as the parameter.
 4. `DeleteCommandParser` then generates a `DeleteCommand` object with the `INDEX` (of the tutor/student to be deleted) and `PersonType` as parameters.
 5. As the `PersonType` is a tutor, `DeleteCommand` retrieves the `Tutor` (to be deleted) from the `filteredTutors` list of the `ModelManager`. `DeleteCommand` will then call `Model#deleteTutor`, which will delete the tutor from the tutor list.
 6. Lastly, a new `CommandResult` with the success message is returned to the `LogicManager`.